Affiliate links on Android Authority may earn us a commission. Learn more.

 Can I use my Fitbit smartwatch or fitness tracker with an iPhone?

 Fitbit smartwatches are excellent and much cheaper alternatives to the Apple Watch.
-It’s reasonable to consider the likes of the Sense 2 and Versa 4 as viable devices to use alongside the iPhone.
+It’s reasonable to consider the Sense 2 and Versa 4 viable devices alongside the iPhone.
 But can you connect Fitbit devices to Apple smartphones?
 We’ll answer all that and more below.

 You can use Fitbit's smartwatches and fitness trackers with most iPhones.

 JUMP TO KEY SECTIONS